 * CAMPUS PUBLIC SAFETY AND SECURITY (509-313-2222) Officers are available 24 hours a day, 365 days a year to respond to incidents of sexual misconduct.
 Officers are able to take reports, provide support, and assist in contacting SART and/or local law enforcement.
 Campus Security can also help arrange for free transportation to local hospitals for students who wish to seek medical attention or pursue evidence collection after experiencing sexual assault.

-The Student Life Office can also facilitate communication agreements which prohibit any form of communication between involved parties and can help a student feel more comfortable moving around on campus.
+The Student Development Office can also facilitate communication agreements which prohibit any form of communication between involved parties and can help a student feel more comfortable moving around on campus.

 * COUNSELING CENTER- Counseling is often an essential piece of the recovery process.
 Students are encouraged to seek on or off campus counseling as soon as they feel ready.
 Gonzaga’s Counseling Center, located at 324 E. Sharp, is a short term counseling option available free of charge to students.
 The Counseling Center is completely confidential and no information disclosed in the Center will be shared outside of the Counseling Center without the student’s consent.
 Students can schedule an appointment by calling 509-313-4054.

 * HEATLH CENTER- Health care is an important and often urgent concern.
 Gonzaga’s Health Center is available to attend to medical needs including STD and pregnancy testing after an assault.
 To schedule an appointment, please call 509-313-4052 or stop into the Health Center, located at 704 E. Sharp.
 Please be aware that the Health Center cannot collect evidence, but is happy to help get students free transportation to a local facility that can.